 Campers: A small camper that is used on weekends or the occasional vacation trip is not the same thing as a full time RV or a house.
 Remember that you can let the batteries catch up after a camping trip if you put the panels on the roof where they should be.
 We used to go camping for 3 day holidays with no solar and no generator, so you don’t need to be charged every day.
 Portable panels may be fine for some, but a panel that is stored will not charge and it is a bit difficult to arrive at camp with charged batteries if your panel is not connected.
 Many just want to run lights, water pump, the control circuit for the propane fridge (about half an amp 24 hours per day), charge the cell phone, maybe a bit of TV or stereo.
 This adds up to maybe 15 amp hours per day now that we have LED lights.
 One single 100W panel flat on the roof will work for most, IF they don’t run the furnace fan or expect to use any heat producing appliances.
 I won’t talk about charge controllers since I have covered them before.
 Simply put, buy a Morningstar Sunsaver without load control (LVD) or spring for the Trimetric TM2030 and SC2030 pair and don’t ask me about all of the bad crap you can find really, really cheap.
 Most of them don’t work for anything other than a maintenance float charge on batteries that were already full.
 If that was what you wanted, you would not be here.
 If designing for summer camping only, you can ignore all of my comments about short charging days and tilting panels.
 Again, that is not the same as full time living on solar power.

 For the rest of the world, those who want to live on solar provided electricity every day, things are more complicated.
 First you need to size your solar array based on what you will really use in 24 hours and then size your batteries based on how much back up you need.
 Get this in the proper order.
 Whether you tilt or not has to be included in sizing the array.
 It used to be that tilting was not optional when panels were costing $5 per watt.
 It simply had to be done unless you were made of money.
 Now, at a buck a watt and less, figuring that you need about 60% more panels on short winter days than the panel rating would have you believe, it makes sense to mount them flat on the roof of an RV or on a south facing slope of a home if not in snow country.
 Guessing here can either leave you short or have you spending way more than you needed to, but oversizing is needed if you want to live without running a generator every cloudy day.
 Once I figured out how to make it work (The RV Battery Charging Puzzle) my RV system early on had the capability of providing over double the 75 to 100 amp hours we used most days.
 It turned out to be a very good place to start, giving us the power needed to recover from 3 or 4 cloudy days when camped out in the desert.
 We really tilted only so I could run tools.
-The one time we spent a week sitting in a park while waiting for the truck transmission to be fixed, we were parked the wrong way so we couldn’t tilt and we still didn’t plug in.
+The one time we spent a week sitting in a park while waiting for the truck transmission to be fixed, we were parked the wrong way so we couldn’t tilt and we still didn’t plug in while watching old movies on the park’s cable TV all day long in our boredom.
 I had customers who were happy with only 300W or so, but most full time RV couples will not be successful with anything less than 600W of solar panels flat on their roofs.
 People are all different and most motor homes need more.
 We have friends who have systems up to 1000W, but all who try to power electric refrigeration or other big loads end up having problems.
 They spend and spend, but a couple of cloudy days is their undoing.
 There are solar dealers who will be happy to sell you huge systems that won’t work.
 Go see them; don’t bother me.

 Of course you should tilt the panels for maximum power on home systems and that means 15 degrees higher than latitude in winter, 15 degrees lower in summer.
 In summer you can leave them up high and the longer daylight hours will make up for not optimizing tilt.
 Up here in the great white north, mine are even higher so they will shed some of the snow that falls on them.
 Mine are at 80 degrees, at 45 degrees latitude and I leave them there all year long.
 My system is only 2000W and no solar dealer I ever talked to thought it would work.
 Our daily use is around 2KW minimum and we do things like laundry only when the sun shines, so I don’t include it.
 The 2000W of panels on our roof can give us 5KW on a sunny late December day and most days we are floating by 1PM, so guess what?
 We have about double what we need if the sun were bright every winter day.